onkeltoob/picturePile/README.md

 Notes
 -----
 The CSS part is still a little tricky (and by that I mean "pretty nasty").
 There are a couple of pixel based calculations.
-Most of them probably depend on the the caption's font size, nut I haven't really figured that out.
+Most of them probably depend on the the caption's font size, but I haven't really figured that out.
 It's not a big deal to fiddle with the values if you're familiar with CSS.